ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 .Append(Func<TMessageType, Task<TMessageType>> messageSelector);
 .Append(Func<TMessageType, Task<TMessageType>> messageSelector, Func<TMessageType, Task<bool>> predicate, bool isRecursive = false);
 ```
-`messageSelector` is the selector that returns the appended message.
+* `messageSelector` is the selector that returns the message to append.
-`predicate` only append the message if predicate returns true.
+* `predicate` only append the message if predicate returns true.
-`isRecursive` passes the appended message through the append mechanism, which allows recursion.
+* `isRecursive` passes the appended message through the append mechanism, which allows recursion.

 ##### Examples
 ```csharp